WillIWas123/Diffuzz/README.md

                         Specify how many requests should be sent during calibration --num-verifications NUM_VERIFICATIONS
-                        Specify how many times an endpoint should be verified/re-tested
+                        Specify how many times an endpoint should be verified/re-tested --word WORD           Specify a specific word to search for in responses
 ```